LizzyMaybeDev/Patcher-Explanation/README.md

 - **Static Particle Color** - Disable particle lighting checks each frame. *default
 - **Entity Culling** - Stop entities that aren't visible to the player from rendering. *default
 - **Entity Culling Interval** - The amount of time in ms between occlusion checks for entities.
 Shorter periods are more costly toward performance but provide the most accurate information.
 Lower values recommended in competitive environments.
 - **Smart Entity Culling** - Stop entity culling effect when using OptiFine shaders.
-(Due to the way OptiFine shaders work, we are unable to make Entity Culling compatible at this time. *Default
+(Due to the way OptiFine shaders work, we are unable to make Entity Culling compatible at this time). *Default
 - **Don't Cull Player Nametags** - Render nametags even when the player and nametag are occluded.
 - **Don't Cull Entity Nametags** - Render nametags even when the entity and nametag are occluded.
 - **Don't Cull Armorstand Nametags** - Render nametags even when the armour stand is occluded.